Yoga For Spinal Cord (Yoga Poses For Spine Alignment)

 Patients who have been diagnosed with advanced spinal stenosis should avoid extreme extension of the spine such as backbends in yoga.
 Patients with advanced cervical spine disease should avoid doing headstands and shoulder stands in yoga.

-Is child’s pose good for bulging disc?
+Is a child’s pose suitable for bulging disc?

 But get beyond the tension and Child’s Pose is deeply relaxing.
 It promotes flexibility, and stress relief and helps circulation to the muscles, joints, and disks of the back.